What is a Multi-Unit Development?

 - Checking the existing retaining

-Designing the project to get the best orientation and layout of multiple units on a lot of land is not a beginner’s task due to large array of rules and regulation to follow.
+Designing the project to get the best orientation and layout of multiple units on a lot of land is not a beginner’s task due to the large array of rules and regulation to follow.
 This is due to cramming as many units as you can in an attractive and functional location while at the same complying with the vast number of regulations to be followed.

 Planning permits and subdivision are needed to build any unit development.
-This is taken up with local council, in some cases a written statement is needed when the design does not fully comply but you have good reasoning and believe it is the best way.
+This is taken up with the local council, in some cases, a written statement is needed when the design does not fully comply but you have good reasoning and believe it is the best way.
 This is where experience with local councils really helps as you know what you can get away with.

 Several factors that are usually considered when planning the development are:

 - Shadowing on neighbours’ properties